-Our effective tax rates for the three months ended March 31, 2017 and 2016 were 29% and 31%, respectively.
-The decrease in the effective tax rate for the three months ended March 31, 2017 as compared to the same period in 2016 was primarily driven by a relative increase in full year forecasted earnings in lower tax jurisdictions.
-The difference between our effective tax rates and the U.S. federal statutory income tax rate primarily results from our geographic mix of taxable income in various tax jurisdictions.
+Our effective tax rate for the six months ended June 30, 2018 was 17% due to the deferred tax benefit recognized in the second quarter of 2018 and an increase in full year forecasted earnings in lower tax jurisdictions.
+Our effective tax rate for the six months ended June 30, 2017 was 18% due to the tax impact from an impairment charge associated with an Airline Solutions' customer contract, which was recognized as a tax benefit in the second quarter of 2017.
+See Note 3.
+Impairment and Related Charges.
+The difference between our effective tax rates and the U.S. federal statutory income tax rate primarily results from our geographic mix of taxable income in various tax jurisdictions for both periods.

 We recognize liabilities when we believe that an uncertain tax position may not be fully sustained upon examination by the tax authorities.
 This requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 When facts and circumstances change, we reassess these probabilities and record any changes in the consolidated financial statements as appropriate.
-In the first quarter of 2017, we recognized a tax expense of \$1 million associated with the accrual of income tax reserves across our jurisdictions.
-Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$53 million and \$49 million as of March 31, 2017 and December 31, 2016, respectively.
+In the three and six months ended June 30, 2018, we recognized tax benefits of \$1 million and \$2 million, respectively, associated with the net reversal of income tax reserves across our jurisdictions.
+Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$70 million and \$74 million as of June 30, 2018 and December 31, 2017, respectively.